TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Columns/Index.rst

          cObject

    Description
-         This is a cObject placed after the columns-table!!
+         This is a cObject placed after the columns-table.

-   Default

 .. container:: table-row